datatrigger/datatrigger/content/post/unlimited_translation_deploy_with_docker_compose.md

 > the decrypted secret is mounted into the container in an in-memory filesystem.
 The location of the mount point within the container defaults to /run/secrets/<secret_name> in Linux containers

 This means that the value of the secret is then available in a file, inside the container, at ```/run/secrets/<secret_name>```.
 Instead of hardcoding this path inside scripts, it is best practice to pass the path as an environment variable, as in the example just above.
-This way, if the name of the secret changes at some point, you won't have to edit any of the scripts using this secret.
+This way, if the name of the secret changes at some point, you won't have to edit any of the scripts using this secret, but just the ```docker-compose.yaml``` file.

 ### Data persistence